jenniferslagt/web-app-from-scratch-1920/README.md

 * I also learned a few things that were actually not a part of my goals, but it was certainly very related and interesting to learn about:<br>

-- How to interact with data in a array / object.
+-How to interact with data in a array / object.
 I had some struggles with manipulating my data, because I needed a array to apply a filter/map/reduce.
 My big question was: How can I create a data structur which is easy to manipulate?
 Well, here is my answer: there are three methods for objects (with a specific syntax).
 Here are the methods: <br>
 1. Object.keys(obj) – returns an array of keys.<br>
 2. Object.values(obj) – returns an array of values. <br>
 3. Object.entries(obj) – returns an array of [key, value] pairs.<br>